RioAraki/cpptutorial/cppprimer.md

 #### Arithmetic types

-Arithemetic types-> char, int, bool, float/ and void type | can also be regard as:  integral types (char, bool)/ floating-point types
+Arithemetic types-> char, int, bool, float/ and void type | can also be regard as:  **integral types (char, bool)/ floating-point types**
-Type's size may varies.
+Type's size may varies. 有最小size的标准，但不保证所有机器上限一致。

+size: float(32) < double(64) < long double (96/128)

-Signed and unsigned types:
+另一个维度 Signed and unsigned types:

 	- signed: negative or positive, int/ short/ long/ long long, add unsigned to the type to get an unsigned version
 	- unsigned: value >= 0, in unsigned type, all bits represent the value

 use unsigned type if you know values cannot be negative char could be signed or unsigned depends on computer, so caculate between char may not be a good idea.  use double to do floating point calculation because float is not precise enough and cost is not that much different

 #### Type conversions